 Channel: Shaolin kung fu

 TIP: Right-click and select "Save link as.." to download video

 Shaolin kung fu 7-star and defensive intent style (七星拳&长护心意门: qi xing quan & chang hu xinyi men):

-meanwhile, after the Yuan dynasty, some Daoist concepts, like astrological notions, were introduced into Shaolin temple via outsider visitors. sometime before the early 1600s, Shaolin monks had developed the qi xing quan, by combining parts of Shaolin xinyi ba style—which imitates daily and farming activities by using harmonious arm movements in small-frame stances—with the astrological notion of the 7 stars—which is another name for the big dipper constellation, and in Chinese martial arts refers to any posture that resembles the big dipper, for example, one arm drawn out and the other arm forming a closed loop by joining it—and with the rooster-imitating gestures and postures. these small-frame 7-star and rooster notions were also combined into the chang hu xinyi men style in the latter edittings that were mentioned above. in this way, the qi xing quan and chang hu xinyi men quan were formed and perfected.
+meanwhile, after the Yuan dynasty, some Daoist concepts, like astrological notions, were introduced into Shaolin temple via outsider visitors. sometime before the early 1600s, Shaolin monks had developed qi xing quan by combining parts of Shaolin xinyi ba style—which imitates daily and farming activities by using harmonious arm movements in small-frame stances—with the astrological notion of the 7 stars—another name for the big dipper constellation, which in Chinese martial arts refers to postures like the closed-guard formation of the arms in the 7-star form, which resemble the big dipper—and with the rooster-imitating gestures and postures. these small-frame 7-star and rooster notions were also combined into the chang hu xinyi men style in the latter edittings that were mentioned above. in this way, the qi xing quan and chang hu xinyi men quan were formed and perfected.